jupytercon/jupytercon2025-developingextensions/04-materials/02-anatomy-of-extensions.md

 :::

-## 🏋️ Exercise D (15 minutes): Add user interactivity to the widget
+### 🧠 What do we know now?

+We know that a {term}`server extension <server extension>` can access the hardware resources of the JupyterLab server, for example to read data from disk.

+We know that server extensions provide HTTP endpoints that can be consumed by {term}`frontend extensions <frontend extension>`.

+We know how to provide JSON data from the server and consume it in a {term}`widget
+<widget>`.

+We know how to dynamically update {term}`widget` HTML elements.

 Right now, you only get a random image when you first open the widget.
 It's much more interesting if the widget can respond to user actions!

+## 🏋️ Exercise D (10 minutes): Add interactivity to the widget

 Let's add a toolbar and refresh button which triggers the image to change immediately.